grifferz/ongoing-struggle/content/posts/2024/2024-06-22-thoughts-on-commenting-facilities-for-this-site/index.md

 I think I will:

-- Try to set up Isso at least for the purpose of importing old comments.
+- [x] Try to set up Isso at least for the purpose of importing old comments.
-- Then I'll see what Isso is like generally.
+- [ ] Then I'll see what Isso is like generally.
-- If Isso didn't work for importing then I'll try the XML conversion myself.
+- [ ] If Isso didn't work for importing then I'll try the XML conversion myself.
-- Independently, I'll investigate the Fediverse conversation thing.
+- [ ] Independently, I'll investigate the Fediverse conversation thing.

+## Updates

+### 2024-06-24

+Isso was implemented and comments from the old Wordpress blog were imported into it.
+I'm still unsure if I will continue to allow new comments through it though.

 ## The problem